JojSh/bowling-challenge/user_stories.md

 As a bowler
+So that I can account for a worst case scenario
+I would like to be able to score a 'gutter game'

+As a bowler
 So that I can be rewarded for high scoring frames
 I would like to receive appropriate bonuses for strikes and spares